jonathaneeckhout/jdungeon-overview/README.md

 - [database](https://github.com/jonathaneeckhout/jdungeon-database)
 - [deployer](https://github.com/jonathaneeckhout/jdungeon-deployer)

+## Design philosophy

+1. Currently the main philosophy is **K.I.S.S.** (Keep It Simple Stupid).

+   We are trying to achieve a minimal featured version so that the game is playable and has some content.
+By limiting the feature and content scope of the game the goal of actually launching this game is feasible.

+3. Another philosophy is: **release fast and release often.**

+   By taking baby steps in development and making sure everything works and is deployed you will eventually see progress growing.

+4. Another goal is **code quality and tests.**

+   To be able to achieve a certain level of code quality you need to have tests (unit and system tests).
+Once the game has the basic feature set this will be my main focus.
+Without the tests in CI pipelines it is unmanageable to prevent regressions and code quality.
+It's also a tool to enforce people who contribute to maintain that quality level.

+5. The final goal and a very important one is **documentation**.

+   The game should be well documented so that people understand and easily add/ adapt code.
+People should also be able to learn from the code.

 ## Architecture
 The heart of JDungeon is the database, this is the place where all persistent information is stored for JDungeon like user credentials, gold, inventory,...